Some of our services have changed. Please see our services page for more details

 • set deadlines to achieve them by

-• share this information with employees.
+• share this information with employees

 You only need to keep a written record of your risk assessment if you have five or more employees.
-It is strongly recommend however, that all organisation do this.

 Risk assessments will be among the first pieces of evidence requested by the enforcement authority in the event of investigation following and adverse event such as an accident or breach.

-You should keep your risk assessments for at least 3 years.
 Any records relating to health should be kept for at least 40 years.

 Carry out a risk assessment